IBM/cloud-native-starter/workshop-one-service/2-docker.md

 We copy the Authors service code together with the server.xml for the OpenLiberty server to this container.

-_REMEMBER:_ The service.xml contains the ports we use for our Authors service.
+_Note:_ The service.xml **defines** `port 3000` as the port where we can reach the Authors microservice.
+That port must be exposed with `EXPOSE 3000` in the Dockerfile.

 ```dockerfile
 FROM open-liberty:19.0.0.9-kernel-java11